-For the jump-broadcast dataset, we execute two experiments with the vector encoding and the extension strategy, three experiments with the angle strategy and two experiments with the normalized pose encoding.
+For the jump-broadcast dataset, we execute two experiments with the vector encoding and the extension strategy, three experiments with the angle strategy and two experiments with the normalized pose encoding (chosen according to the best experiments from the triple and long jump dataset results).
 The results are shown in Table 2.
 Since the quality of the images is worse than for the triple and long jump dataset, the scores are generally lower.
-The effect that the results of the angle strategy improve the score for the head can be observed for this dataset as well.
-The improvement is even slightly larger, with an absolute increase of over 11% for all variants.
-The
+The effect that the results of the angle strategy improve the score for the feet can be observed for this dataset as well.
+The improvement is even larger, with an absolute increase of